All Episodes

 All combined into one harmless, lovable little fuzzball.

-Forecasters suggest it's gonna take twenty million new jobs over the next ten years just to repair recession damage and to keep pace with adult population growth.
+Forecasters suggest it's going to take 20 million new jobs over the next 10 years just to repair recession damage and to keep pace with adult population growth.

-Lots of schemes have been tried or floated, first under President George W. Bush, and now under Democrat Obama, more than two trillion dollars have been plotted to spending.
+Lots of schemes have been tried or floated, first under President George W. Bush and now under Democrat Obama.

 So the newest spin is that neither side has an answer here.